Porges/Porges/_notes/_staging/A Type For Every Name.md

 A username is probably not “just a string”, just like XML is not just a string, an email is not just a string, and a phone number is not just a string.
 (Also, an index is not a count, and vice versa.
 But that’s for another post.)

-So... give them their own types!
+So give them their own types!

 **Tip: it’s probably cheap!** Typed languages often have zero-cost (or near-zero-cost) abstraction into new types.
-This includes C#/F# (structs), Haskell (newtypes), C++ (all classes).
+This includes Rust/C++, C#/F# (structs), Haskell (newtypes).

-Here are some more reasons.
-The examples are going to be in C# as it’s my mother tongue, but they are mostly applicable everywhere.
+Here are some more reasons:

 #### Avoid nonsense values

-This is also known as “make illegal states unrepresentable”.
+This is also known as “making illegal states unrepresentable”.

 In most cases, something that is represented by a primitive type won’t have all of the possible values of that type be valid values.
 For example, a person’s age or height represented by an `int` can’t be a negative number.